epurpur/epurpur.github.io/_posts/2019-05-08-A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

 problems, other QGIS users are too.
 Maybe I can save someone else some effort?
 Initially I thought no one would ever read my posts except me but I have actually received so feedback from the community.
 So I know I am not alone.

+Before we begin, two different code solutions are available at the end of this blog post, for your reference.

+Now lets use an example which I will really pull apart and examine each step of the process.
+This is meant to be a workflow example.
+The subject matter is secondary, but you'll see in detail how I write my code by navigating the documentation and using other tools to my advantage (like the QGIS console) and unfortunately this is a bit tedious.
+Even if you are not interested in the functionality, I hope you'll be able to take away my process and adapt it to your own preferences.

 In this post I am going to build on little bits of code I used in my previous blog post.
 This subject of this post will be:
 How to make a plan of attack or How to address a PyQGIS issue.
 My workflow usually goes something like this:

   -Identify problem
   -Google it (ie: "Raster Calculator PyQGIS")
       -This usually leads me to a StackOverflow thread or QGIS documentation